Miss Serbia

-Miss Serbia (Miss Srbije) is a national Beauty pageant in Serbia.
+Miss Serbia (Miss Srbije) is a national beauty pageant in Serbia.

 President

 Vesna De Vinča president of Miss Serbia is a TV author, journalist, TV director, editor, and screenwriter.
-Since 1993, she has been the TV programme editor on the documentary programme, RTS, the biggest radio and TV network in Serbia & Montenegro.
+Since 1993, she has held the position of TV programme editor on the documentary programme of RTS, which is the largest radio and television network in Serbia and Montenegro.
 Her TV programs are broadcast via satellite.
 She has been running her own TV production company since 2004.

 Titleholders

 Big Four pageants representatives

 The following women have represented Serbia in the Big Four international beauty pageants, the four major international beauty pageants for women.
 These are Miss World, Miss Universe, Miss International and Miss Earth.

 Miss Universe Serbia

 Miss Serbia has started to send a Miss Universe Serbia to Miss Universe from 2007.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.
-Since Serbia and Montenegro split to two countries, Serbia has not achievement from debuting in 2007 to present.
+Since Serbia and Montenegro split to two countries, Serbia has achieved one placement (as of 2024) since their debut in 2007.
+Began 2024 the Miss Universe Serbia winner was selected by Miss Universe Serbia Organization.